MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/migration-considerations/prerequisites/technical-complexity.md

 - **Dependencies.** Analysis of network traffic and application usage patterns to identify any additional workload dependencies, which should be factored into sequencing and environmental readiness.
 Don't include a workload in a release until one of the following criteria can be met:
   - All dependent workloads have been migrated.
   - Network and security configurations have been implemented to allow the workload to access all dependencies in alignment with existing performance expectations.
 - **Desired migration approach.** At the migration backlog level, the assumed migration effort is the only consideration used in analysis.
 For instance, if the business outcome is an exit from an existing datacenter, all migrations are assumed to be a rehost scenario in the migration backlog.
-In the release backlog, the Cloud Strategy team and Cloud Adoption team should evaluate the long-term value of additional features, modernization, and continued development investments to evaluate whether a more modern approach should be involved.
+In the release backlog, the cloud strategy team and the cloud adoption team should evaluate the long-term value of additional features, modernization, and continued development investments to evaluate whether a more modern approach should be involved.
 - **Business testing criteria.** After a workload is added to the migration backlog, testing criteria should be mutually agreed on.
 In some cases, testing criteria can be limited to a performance test with a defined power user group.
 However, for statistical validation, an automated performance test is desired and should be included.
 The existing instance of the application often has no automated testing capabilities.
 Should this prove accurate, it is not uncommon for the cloud architects to work with power users to create a baseline load test against the existing solution to establish a benchmark to be used during migration.

 ### Release backlog cadence

 In mature migrations, releases come in a regular cadence.
-The velocity of the Cloud Adoption team often normalizes, producing a release every two to four iterations (approximately every one or two months).
+The velocity of the cloud adoption team often normalizes, producing a release every two to four iterations (approximately every one or two months).
 However, this should be an organic outcome.
-Creating artificial release cadences can negatively affect the Cloud Adoption team’s ability to achieve consistent throughput.
+Creating artificial release cadences can negatively affect the cloud adoption team’s ability to achieve consistent throughput.

-To stabilize business impact, the Cloud Strategy team should establish a monthly release process with the business to maintain regular dialogue but should also establish the expectation that it will be several months before a regular release cadence can be predicted.
+To stabilize business impact, the cloud strategy team should establish a monthly release process with the business to maintain regular dialogue but should also establish the expectation that it will be several months before a regular release cadence can be predicted.

 ## Sprint or iteration backlog: Aligning technical change and effort